 – Miscommunication leads to surgery on the incorrect patient

 If the errors listed above seem avoidable that’s because they are.
 A wrong site surgery is 100% preventable and only occur because of miscommunication or negligence.
 From marking a surgical site incorrectly to zipping through a checklist, these little mistakes usually end up being very costly to the patient and their loved ones.
 Even Hollywood star Dana Carvey was the victim of a wrong site surgery.
-You can read about his story here.
+You can read more about Dana Carvey’s wrong site surgery.